mortezakowkabi/jcb-persian-documentation/045-Adding-your-own-rule-validation-to-a-field-in-JCB.md

 # Adding Your Own Rule Validation to a Field in Joomla Component Builder (JCB)

-This guide explains how to **create and apply a custom validation rule** to a field within a Joomla Component Builder (JCB) component.
-It follows the workflow shown in the JCB tutorial video and reflects the current JCB v2.6.0 workflow.

----

 ## Overview

 Validation rules ensure that field values meet certain conditions **before being saved** to the database.
 JCB supports Joomla's built-in validation system and allows developers to add **custom rules** using JFormRule classes.